-- 1. Go to File ► Save GCP points as.... - 2.
-In the folder exercise\data\forestry\digitizing, name the file rautjarvi\map.tif. points.
+- File ► Save GCP points as.... - In the folder exercise\data\forestry\digitizing, name the file rautjarvi\map.tif. points.

-Finally, georeference your map:
+Finally, georeference you map:

-- 1. Go to File ► Start georeferencing. - 2.
-Note that you named the file already as rautjarvi\georef.tif when you edited the Georeferencer settings.
+- File ➤ Start georeferencing. - Note that you named the file already as rautjarvi\georef.tif when you edited the Georeferencer settings.

 Now you can see the map in QGIS project as a georeferenced raster.
-Note that the raster seems to be slightly rotated, but that is simply because the data is in KKJ / Finland zone 2 and your project is in ETRS89 / TM35FIN(E, N).
+Note that the raster seems to be slightly rotated, but that is simply because the data is KKJ / Finland zone 2 and your project is in ETRS89 / ETRS-TM35FIN.

-- 3. To check that your data is properly georeferenced, you can - 1.
-Open the aerial image in the exercise\data\forestry folder, named rautjarvi\aerial.tif. - 2.
-Your map and this image should match quite well: set the map transparency to 50% and compare it to the aerial image.
+To check that your data is properly georeferenced you can open the aerial image in the exercise\data\ forestry folder, named rautjarvi\aerial.tif.
+Your map and this image should match quite well.
+Set the map transparency to 50% and compare it to the aerial image.

-4. Save the changes to your QGIS project, you will continue from this point for the next lesson.
+Save the changes to your QGIS project, you will continue from this point for the next lesson.